rmackinnon/bind9-AD-zone-generator/README.md

 ```

 #### Additional Options
 - create-zones: This value should be set to inject zone directly into the bind configuration.
-It is not required to generate zone files.
+Set to 'true' to generate zone files.
 ```
     "options": {
         "create-zones": false